luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 Interestingly, [Figure 3](#figure-3-energy-over-runtime) shows that Go uses more energy than Python for decompressing compressible data despite running for the same amount of time.

 ## Practical Implications
 When looking for the most efficient programming language from an environmental standpoint, C++ is a clear winner.
-It consistently outperforms the other languages.
+It consistently outperforms the other languages across all workloads.
+If development time is a concern and the program mostly compresses files, then Python is an excellent alternative with only 9% more consumption.
+Java and Go are still valid options when (de)compressing data is not the main focus of the program.

 # Conclusion